 These tools are sufficient for doing basic maintenance jobs around the home like tightening screws on cupboard doors, hanging pictures, tightening loose nuts, wiring mains plugs, tightening power sockets, cutting and fixing sections of timber and basic plumbing.

 It's also a good idea to stock up on essential materials and fixings such as nails, wood screws, wall plugs, assorted nuts, bolts, washers and machine screws, insulating tape, spare blades for a utility knife, super-glue, epoxy resin and cable ties etc.

 - A claw hammer is used for hammering nails, pulling them out and general bashing of stuff.
 A standard hammer head weighs 1 lb, however you can buy lighter hammers for use with smaller gauge nails, e.g. a tack hammer.

 - A lump hammer or builder's hammer has a heavy head, useful for breaking bricks or blocks, driving large nails, using with a cold chisel for chopping concrete and any other application that requires brute force.

 2. Philips and Flat Screwdrivers

 Various sizes of Phillips and flat head screwdrivers, large and small.
-There are two options:
+There are a few options:

 - Buy screwdrivers individually or as set